Korean, Edit

 Comparison of depth and coverage

-○ Coverage represents the relationship between sequence reads and reference (e.g. whole genome, al locus)
+○ The relationship between sequence reads and the reference (e.g., whole genome, a locus) is expressed as coverage.

-○ Otherwise, depth and coverage are very similar concepts
+○ Apart from this distinction, depth and coverage are very similar concepts.

 ④ Relationship between bulk and read